 You’ve probably heard the old saying that a dead snake can still bite you, but, is it true?

 When a rattlesnake dies, its nerve endings don’t stop working immediately.
 In many ways, a dead rattlesnake is still a functional rattlesnake.
 The brain might be dead, but the muscles, nerves, and head can still move.
 Because of this, a rattlesnake can still bite, and deliver venom, even after death.
 So, even if you find a dead rattlesnake, you should avoid touching it, or getting too close.

 Because rattlesnake bodies can still bite even after death, many people recommend cutting off the head.
 But, can a severed rattlesnake’s head still bite?
 The answer is yes, a severed rattlesnake head can still be dangerous.
 This is because the head contains both the fangs and the venom glands.
 So, under the right circumstances, a freshly killed rattlesnake head can bite, and even envenomate.

 What Other Snakes Have Triangular Heads?

 Rattlesnakes aren’t the only type of snake with a triangular head.
-Many types of watersnake, ratsnake, and garter snake also have triangular-shaped heads.
-Further, you can’t tell if a snake is poisonous just by looking at its head shape; many non-venomous snakes have triangular heads, just like the highly venomous rattlesnake.
+Many types of watersnake, ratsnake, and garter snakes also have triangular-shaped heads.
+Further, you can’t tell if a snake is venomous just by looking at its head shape; many non-venomous snakes have triangular heads, just like the highly venomous rattlesnake.
 And, some venomous species of snake have narrow, non-triangular heads.